unioslo/harborapi/docs/usage/retry.md

     # do something that should not be retried
     ...

-# retry is enabled again
+# retry settings are restored outside the block
 ```

 ## Advanced configuration